No, I haven’t given up blogging. I’ve been on a rare vacation and am catching up on the weird fiction readings over at LibraryThing.

-Review: “A Descent Into the Maelström“, Edgar Allan Poe, 1841.
+Review: “The Murders in the Rue Morgue”, Edgar Allan Poe, 1841.

 Because this is Poe and you might know the story already, I’m going to spend less time discussing the plot and more time summarizing the criticism around the tale and its relevance as a scientific metaphor.

 The tale is pretty simple in outline.
 The narrator has climbed to the top of a 1500 foot peak overlooking the sea.
 With him is an old, white-haired man who still seems spry despite his aged look.
 And he’s definitely not as nervous as the narrator as he overlooks the crashing waves and is buffeted by blasting wind.

 On Mount Helseggen, they look at a gigantic whirlpool that’s been known to take down entire ships.
 The old man tells how he once was trapped in that whirlpool, but, unlike his two brothers who were also aboard, he escaped to tell the tale, an event which aged him and turned his hair white in a day.
 (The Oxford English Dictionary notes that Poe is the only known example in English of putting an umlaut in Maleström.)